What is a Devon Rex?

 Litter box training

-Devon Rex have good hygiene and learn litter box habits from their mother.
-All kittens are 100% litter box trained prior to leaving the cattery.
+Devon Rex cats maintain good hygiene and learn litter box habits from their mother.
+All kittens are fully litter box trained before leaving the cattery.

-Keep in mind that kittens are like “toddlers” and if given a big space with lots of freedom they could have accidents.
-They can get so caught up in playing and forget that they need to go until its too late.
+Keep in mind that kittens are like toddlers, and if given a big space with lots of freedom, they could have accidents.
+They can get so caught up in playing that they forget they need to go until it’s too late.

-So in the beginning frequently take them to their litter box and tell them to go potty.
-They will learn real quick where the box is.
+In the beginning, frequently take them to their litter box and tell them to go potty.
+They will quickly learn where the box is.

-Start them in a small room or bathroom so they can get used to their new space and then give them more freedom once you feel they are comfortable with their space but keep reminding them few times a day where the litter box is until they are fully settled in their home.
+Begin by placing them in a small room or bathroom to help them acclimate to their new environment.
+Once you sense they are comfortable, provide them with greater freedom.
+However, continue to remind them a few times daily about the location of the litter box until they are fully settled in their home.

-If a kitten has litter box issues there is probably a reason, like a bladder infection or something that keeps him from doing his potty safely.
+If a kitten has litter box issues, there is probably a reason, such as a bladder infection or something that keeps him from using the potty safely.

-Keep the litterbox spotless clean.
-Like all cats Devon Rex are very particular about bathroom hygiene
+Keep the litter box spotless.
+Like all cats, Devon Rex are very particular about bathroom hygiene.

 Do they require vaccines like any other cats?

-Kittens should receive their first veterinary visit and set of vaccines by 10 weeks of age.
-Devon Rex tends to be smaller than your usual kitten so we love to vaccinate a bit later to insure their immune system is strong enough to cope with the vaccines.
+Kittens should receive their first veterinary visit and vaccines by 10 weeks of age.
+Devon Rex tends to be smaller than your usual kitten, so we love to vaccinate a bit later to ensure their immune system is strong enough to cope with the vaccines.

-Here at Dragonflycats we prefer the live modified, we had great success with it and not many adverse reactions or side effects.
+Here at Dragonflycats, we prefer the live modified; we had great success without any adverse reactions or side effects.

-We don’t vaccinate against feline leukemia or aids since our cattery is tested negative.
-It has been reported these vaccines have a lot and violent side effects in our breed, so for all these reason we don’t recommend it.
+We don’t vaccinate against feline leukemia or AIDS since our cattery tested negative.
+It has been reported that these vaccines have many violent side effects in our breed, so we don’t recommend them.

 Is there a waiting list?

-Devon Rex are in high demand so it is very likely you may have to wait until new litters are born to get exactly what you want.
+Devon Rex cats are in high demand, so it is very likely that you will have to wait until new litters are born to get exactly what you want.

-We require a deposit to add your name on our waiting list and it is not unusual to wait up to 12 months before the kitten of your choice becomes available.
+We require a deposit to place your name on our waiting list, and it is not uncommon to wait up to 12 months before the kitten of your choice becomes available.

 You may decide that you cannot wait and purchase a cat from another breeder.
-As a matter of courtesy, please notify the breeders who have added you to their wait lists if you change plans, so that the next person on their lists can be given an opportunity to purchase.
+As a courtesy, please notify the breeders who have added you to their wait lists if you change your plans, so that the next person on their lists can have the opportunity to purchase.

-Deposits are non-refundable since we use them to maintain our cattery and because without deposit we don’t produce kitten.
+Deposits are non-refundable since we use them to maintain our cattery and because, without a deposit, we don’t produce kittens.

 When are kitten ready to go home?

-Breeders typically release their kittens to new homes anywhere between 14 to 16 weeks of age.
+Breeders usually release their kittens to new homes at around 14 to 16 weeks of age.

-Kittens may be held longer if they have had difficulty weaning or are not demonstrating 100% accurate litter box habits.
+Kittens may be held longer if they have difficulty weaning or are not demonstrating accurate litter box habits.

 Are all kittens registered?